Fklippel/sysadmin-learning-journal/setup-and-deploy.md

 fi
 ```

 As the platform progresses, it is worth noting that it might be a good idea to consider switching from full dumps to incremental ones, in order to scale more efficiently, minimize space consumption, and lose the least amount of data possible.
-This comes with the caveat that 'pg_dump' does not natively support incremental backups before PostgreSQL 17, and even that version's support is still very recent.
+This comes with the caveat since incremental backups tend to be more complex to implement.

 ## a brief on crontab atomations